UWARG/efs-zeropilot/README.md

 ## Documentation

 Documentation for the ZeroPilot software is available [here](http://docs.uwarg.com/zeropilot).
 ZeroPilot uses two STM32 microcontrollers to control a vehicle.
-The code for these MCUs is build on the STM32 HAL library.
+The code for these MCUs is built on the STM32 HAL library.

 ### Autopilot (STM32F765ZG)